RHood78/cryptoCommand/README.md

   // time it takes when miner is down to re-check if Mining Software has restarted.

 color 0A
-  // sets background to black and text color to green; text will change to red if Mining Software stops.
+  // sets background to black and text color to light green; text will change to red if Mining Software stops.

 Other color codes:
   Color attributes are specified by TWO hex digits — the first corresponds to the background; the second the foreground.
 Each digit can be any of the following values: